Kirst's CALIFORNIA HISTORY SITE

 This is a photo of the inside of 22406 Guadilamar Drive in 1962.
 (Photo: Archives of K.Anderberg)

 Placerita Canyon was and is a fun place for families and kids, we used to pan for gold there as kids and I also remember finding American Indian arrowheads there too...We also had picnics there a lot under oak trees as kids.
-We had picnics and went to the playground at Newhall Park a lot too.

 I went to Peachland Avenue School, in Newhall, when I was about 7 years old, while staying with family friends when my mom was ill.
 The school was a nice school, with lots of after school and summer programs, I remember.
 It was a different era, it seems, than when my son went to school...but I remember walking from Heritage Lane to the school, and it was a nice walk, down peaceful back roads.
 It sure was not like the scenes you see inside Los Angeles city, a few miles south.
 The small town feel still exists in parts of Santa Clarita and Newhall, even, today.